Jinan47/PicoCtf/Problem 4/Readme.md

 Can you invoke help flags for a tool or binary?
 This program has extraordinarily helpful information...

 ## Hints
-1: Get the Flag accessible in your shell by entering the following command in the Termianl prompt: $ wget https://mercury.picoctf.net/static/8e33ede04d02f3765b8c6a6e24d72733/flag.txt.en
+1: This program will only work in the webshell or another Linux computer.

-2: Get the password using the txt uploaded in the same folder of this writeup
+2: To get the file accessible in your shell, enter the following in the Terminal prompt: $ wget https://mercury.picoctf.net/static/a14be2648c73e3cda5fc8490a2f476af/warm

 3: Run this program by entering the following in the Terminal prompt: $ ./warm, but you'll first have to make it executable with $ chmod +x warm